© 2020 All rights reserved The Holler, LLC

-The advent of technology primarily on the internet and in telecommunications pushes digital advertising forward.
-Using video ads has been the trend in the previous year but marketers have found new trends shaping digital advertising today.
+The advent of technology, primarily on the internet and in telecommunications, pushes digital advertising forward.
+Using video ads has been the previous year trend, but marketers have found new trends shaping digital advertising today.

 Marketers now focus on brand affinity over brand awareness.
 Netflix, RedBull, and MailChimp are some of the brands building brand affinity.
-While brand awareness is about people who know the brand, brand affinity is about people who care about the brand.
+While brand awareness is about people who know the brand, brand affinity is about people who care about it.
 The aim is to create opportunities to allow customers to develop an affinity for a brand’s products and services.
-Consumers aren’t just buyers, they are also advocates.
+Consumers aren’t just buyers.
+They are also advocates.

 Browser push notifications

 Mobile devices and gadgets make browser push notifications more convenient.
 These are clickable advertising messages sent to people who visit a website.
 Personalized push notifications generate up to a 7% open rate and result in a 54% conversion rate.
 The effectiveness convinced 85% of online stores to favor using this format than the traditional newsletter.

 Contextual advertising is placing ad campaigns on websites relevant to the brand’s ad.
 This means segmenting ads based on certain parameters such as keywords.
 Contextual ads combine relevance, reach, affordability, and efficiency.
 Google is removing content identifiers soon, but with contextual targeting, brands won’t have to worry where their ads go.
 Contextual advertising leads to particular ads for specific site pages.